-Two subtypes exist; HSV 1 and HSV 2, both of which are spread through close personal contact via mucous membranes — a less than pleasant term for the epithelial cells found covering the cheeks, tongue, and the glans (head) of the penis, as well as the vagina and rectum.
-HSV 1 and HSV 2 can both affect either the mouth or genitals, but HSV 1 is oral in 95% of cases and HSV 2 preponderantly affects the genital area, though numbers are hard to pin down.
+Two subtypes exist: HSV 1 and HSV 2, both of which are spread through close personal contact via mucous membranes — a less than pleasant term for the epithelial cells found covering the cheeks, tongue, and the glans (head) of the penis, as well as the vagina and rectum.
+HSV 1 and HSV 2 can both affect either the mouth or genitals, but HSV 1 causes oral herpes in over 90% of cases1.
 HSV 1 and 2 are spread principally through exchange of saliva or through oral sex.

-HSV 1 is very prevalent; close to four billion people carry the virus, many unknowingly due to infrequent or trivial symptoms.
-HSV oral blisters are commonly known as “cold sores”, which can be spread through oral sex to the genitals of the unaffected partner, causing HSV 1 genital herpes, a less severe variant of the illness.
+HSV 1 is very prevalent; close to four billion people worldwide under the age of 50 carry the virus,2 many unknowingly due to infrequent or trivial symptoms.
+HSV oral blisters are commonly known as ‘cold sores’, which can be spread through oral sex to the genitals of the unaffected partner, causing HSV 1 genital herpes, a less severe variant of the illness.
 Transmission is more likely when cold sores are present, but the skin still sheds infectious viral particles even when lesions are absent.
-Interestingly HSV 1 is partially protective against HSV 2; the antibodies we develop provide cross-protection against both viral subtypes.1
+Interestingly, HSV 1 is partially protective against HSV 2; the antibodies we develop provide cross-protection against both viral subtypes.3

-Four in five cases of genital herpes are caused by HSV 2, and despite being less common – around one in six people in the developed world have genital herpes – genital herpes is what most people commonly understand by the term ‘herpes’.
+In the UK, both HSV types contribute equally to the prevalence of genital herpes,4 and despite being less common – around 23% of adults in the UK and US test positive for HSV 25 – genital herpes is what most people commonly understand by the term ‘herpes’.
 Once infected with a herpes virus the infection is lifelong; during quiescent phases HSV 1 typically resides in the trigeminal nerve, which supplies the face.
-Between outbreaks HSV 2 tends to reside in the sacral ganglia, a cluster of nervous tissue around the tailbone.
+Between outbreaks, HSV 2 tends to reside in the sacral ganglia, a cluster of nervous tissue around the tailbone.

 Long term effects and treatment

 As with many viruses, the body’s immune system is the best defence we have.
-No vaccine yet exists for HSV, and anti-viral medications are of limited benefit and not recommended for routine use.
-HSV flares are self-limiting and only rarely scar, so the best advice is to make use of the simple painkillers paracetamol and ibuprofen during flares, and apply topical (liquid or cream) lidocaine-based solutions to relieve pain.
-When persistent, severe or prolonged flares occur, a doctor may consider prescribing an oral antiviral such as valacyclovir, which have evidence for reducing the length of outbreaks.2
+No vaccine yet exists for HSV, and anti-viral medications are of limited benefit and not recommended for routine use, particularly in healthy people.7 HSV flares are self-limiting and only rarely scar, so the best advice is to make use of the simple painkillers paracetamol and ibuprofen during flares, and apply topical (liquid or cream) solutions to relieve pain.8 When persistent, severe or prolonged flares occur, a doctor may consider prescribing an oral antiviral such as valacyclovir, which has evidence for reducing the length of outbreaks.9

 Those with genetic immune problems, or immunocompromising illnesses like HIV, are at an increased risk of complications of HSV.
-If HSV moves from the peripheral nerves up to the “central” nervous system (the brain), progressive confusion and loss of consciousness occurs.
-In these cases prompt treatment with intravenous acyclovir in hospital minimises risk to life, unfortunately the general population also suffers from central HSV infection, though rarely (two per million people per year).3
+If HSV moves from the peripheral nerves up to the ‘central’ nervous system (the brain), progressive confusion and loss of consciousness occurs.
+In these cases, prompt treatment with intravenous acyclovir in hospital minimises risk to life.10 Unfortunately, the general population also suffers from central HSV infection, though rarely (less than one in 100,000 people).11

-In pregnancy if you notice any symptoms that suggest of genital herpes it is important to highlight this to the team monitoring your pregnancy; caesarean section is the safest way to deliver these babies, especially when the diagnosis is in the final trimester.
+In pregnancy if you notice any symptoms that suggest genital herpes it is important to highlight this to the team monitoring your pregnancy; caesarean section is the safest way to deliver these babies,13 especially when the diagnosis is in the final trimester.

 The biggest risk factors for transmitting HSV from mum to baby include mum being HIV positive, which interferes with her immune response, and mum contracting HSV during pregnancy, especially the last trimester.
-In the majority of cases the baby contracts HSV during passage through the birth canal, though transmission in utero can also occur.
+In the majority of cases, the baby contracts HSV during passage through the birth canal,14 though transmission in utero can also occur.15

-For women with recurrent genital herpes, the risk of HSV infection to their newborn is low, even if blisters are present at birth (1-3% for vaginal delivery).4 Taking a drug called acyclovir from thirty-six weeks of pregnancy lowers the risk of outbreaks before delivery and hence the need for caesarean section.
+For women with recurrent genital herpes, the risk of HSV infection to their newborn is low, even if blisters are present at birth.16 Taking a drug called acyclovir from thirty-six weeks of pregnancy lowers the risk of outbreaks before delivery and hence the need for caesarean section.17

 In summary, HSV is an extremely common virus with an undue social stigma.
 There are no failsafe ways to avoid the virus other than omitting all human contact.
 Either strain can be managed and outbreaks tend to become less frequent over time, so don’t despair if you have HSV — you are by no means alone.